habitat-sh/habitat/components/docs-chef-io/content/habitat/sup_design.md

 The Chef Habitat Supervisor is similar in some ways to well-known process supervisors like [systemd](https://www.freedesktop.org/wiki/Software/systemd/), [runit](http://smarden.org/runit/) or [smf](https://en.wikipedia.org/wiki/Service_Management_Facility).
 It accepts and passes POSIX signals to its child processes, restarts child processes if and when they fail, ensures that children processes terminate cleanly, and so on.

 Because the basic functionality of process supervision is well-known, this document does not discuss those details.
-Instead, this document focuses strictly on the internals of the feature that makes the Chef Habitat Supervisor special: the fact that each Supervisor is connected to others in a peer-to-peer, masterless network which we refer to as a _ring_.
+Instead, this document focuses strictly on the internals of the feature that makes the Chef Habitat Supervisor special: the fact that each Supervisor is connected to others in a peer-to-peer network which we refer to as a _ring_.
 This allows Supervisors to share configuration data with one another and adapt to changing conditions in the ring by modifying their own configuration.

 ## Important Terms